-There are many reasons why a child or young person may seek asylum in the UK feel that they are no longer safe in their home country.
+There are many reasons why a child or young person may feel that they are no longer safe in their home country, and seek asylum in the UK.
 War, oppression and civil unrest can create situations in which many children may fear for their lives.

 Children seeking asylum may have experienced persecution or harassment for aspects of their identity such as: their political views, religious beliefs, sexual orientation, gender identity, ethnic group.
 Many will have experienced trauma as a result of this and some may also have been exploited during their journey to the UK.

 Below are a collection of resources for foster carers looking after children and young people seeking asylum in the UK.

 In the year ending March 2021 (the latest figures currently available) there were 2,044 applications for asylum in the UK from unaccompanied asylum seeking children.
 This is out of a total of 26,903 asylum applications (relating to 32,411 people) in the year.
 These figures are lower than most previous years (and about equivalent to 2017 figures) which is due to the measures taken in response to Covid-19, which impacted the movement of people across the world.

 The largest number of unaccompanied children, at the moment, come from Iran, followed by Albania, and Iraq.
 This data is from figures provided for the year ending March 2021, so lags slightly behind the current world context.
 For example, given the ongoing war in Ukraine, there may be a significant increase in the number of unaccompanied asylum seeking children from this country in the coming months.

 Data to 2020 tells us that the majority of unaccompanied asylum seeking children are male, and between the ages of 16-17.